E. Guigal - Côtes du Rhône blanc 2024

 RVF - La Revue du Vin de France / Guide des Meilleurs Vins de France

-Rated estate (2024 guide) 2*Stars (These exceptional estates, often boasting fabulous terroirs, are must-haves that, thanks to their consistency and the excellence of their wines, deserve a place in the cellars of discerning wine lovers)
+Rated Estate (2024 Guide) 2*Stars (These exceptional estates, often boasting fabulous terroirs, are must-haves that, thanks to the consistency and excellence of their wines, deserve a place in the cellars of discerning wine lovers)

 About the estate:

 The most iconic winery in the northern Rhône Valley needs no introduction.
-Under this label, we bring together wines from our own vineyards, which we thus distinguish from our wine merchant operations.
+Under this umbrella, we bring together the wines from our own vineyards, which we thus distinguish from our wine merchant operations.
 This includes the famous Côte-Rôtie trio: La Mouline, La Turque, and La Landonne; the first two are brand names, while the last is a registered terroir.
 Added to these are the Château d’Ampuis cuvée and the Condrieu La Doriane.
-In addition to these star wines, there is the Vignes de l’Hospice cuvée, a Saint-Joseph situated on a magnificent terroir, as well as several prime plots in Hermitage from which the Ex-Voto cuvée is produced.
-Marcel Guigal is firmly supported by his son Philippe, who seems to be gently shifting the style of the wines, with aging that strikes us as slightly less dominant.
+In addition to these star wines, there is the Vignes de l’Hospice cuvée—a Saint-Joseph situated on a magnificent terroir—as well as several exceptional plots in Hermitage from which the Ex-Voto cuvée is produced.
+Marcel Guigal is strongly supported by his son Philippe, who seems to be gently shifting the style of the wines, with aging practices that strike us as slightly less dominant.
 Needless to say, all these wines are built for long-term aging.

 James Suckling